jadedavis5/NanoFLORA/README.md

 --outputdir specify an output location [default '.']
 --ref_annotation draft gff/gtf annotation file
 --chloroplast chloroplast genome FASTA- the % of reads mapping to this will be checked to determine if there is an overrepresentation of chloroplast sequences
---tool optional tool selection for reference guided annotation- ST (StringTie2) or IQ (IsoQuant) [default IQ] --out prefix for output file names [default 'outputAnnotation'] --contamination input fasta files with contamination sequences to remove --index can be changed to 'bai' depending on genome size [default 'csi']
+--tool optional tool selection.
+ST (StringTie3), FLAIR, BAMBU, FLAMES or IsoQuant by default
+--out prefix for output file names [default 'outputAnnotation'] --contamination input fasta files with contamination sequences to remove --index can be changed to 'bai' depending on genome size [default 'csi']